RittgerLabGroup/SPIRES_2025_0_1/README.md

    This updates tile-specific Gap and Interp monthly data cubes.

    It appears that these jobs often crash with out-of-memory errors when they are set up for more than 3-month batchs.
 So consider doing these runs in Quarterly batches of no more than 3 months.
+When the oom errors happen, I re-run them and they never recur on the same tile/time.

+   Notes from HMA 2000-2022 updates: timeouts happen a lot, when the cube is re-run with a longer --time value, it will usually finish in less than the original time.

 3) Update the multi-variable mosaics for the new period

    Turn off Step3 processing, and use runSnowTodayStep2.sh for this

+   HMA notes from 2022: The Indus mosaics all ran in < 2hours save one that took 2.5 hours.
+Used runUpdateMosaic.sh with regionNames set to tileIDs for "multivariate" (mosaic) files by tile.

 4) Update the long-term statistics for 2001-current year